-One approach to tackle the problem of selecting the most appropriate classification algorithm for a dataset is to follow brute force approach; apply all available classification algorithms on the dataset at hand and select the classification algorithm that provides the most suitable results (depending on the evaluation criteria).
 Following the brute force approach would waste a lot of resources.
-As a result, researchers study the factors that affect the selection of the appropriate classification algorithm for a dataset and produce tools to recommend the most appropriate classification algorithm for a dataset.
+Consequently, researchers study the factors that affect the selection of the appropriate classification algorithm for a dataset and produce tools to recommend the most appropriate classification algorithm for a dataset.
 Several studies have proposed the factors and proposed different techniques for dataset characterization to tackle the problem.